NandhiniCR/NandhiniCR/README.md

 # 👋 Hi there, I'm Nandhini Chandrakala Raghukumar

+# Welcome to my GitHub profile
-🌟I am a graduate student at the University of Central Missouri focusing on cloud-based data engineering and entry-level machine learning workflows.
-My work centers around building clean, scalable data pipelines, experimenting with cloud services, and developing Python-based tools for analytics and automation.
-I have hands-on experience with AWS (SageMaker, Glue, Lambda, Redshift) and basic exposure to GCP (BigQuery), along with practical skills in Python, SQL, PySpark, FastAPI, Power BI, and foundational MLOps practices.
+🌟I am a graduate student at the University of Central Missouri, focusing on cloud-based data engineering and entry-level machine learning workflows.
+My work involves building scalable data pipelines, experimenting with cloud services, and developing Python-based tools for analytics and automation.

+I have hands-on experience with AWS (SageMaker, Glue, Lambda, Redshift) and exposure to GCP (BigQuery), along with practical skills in Python, SQL, PySpark, FastAPI, and Power BI.
+This GitHub includes projects related to cloud data workflows, basic ML development, feature engineering, ETL processes, API development, and serverless automation.

+I am continuously working on improving my technical skills and developing real-world projects as I grow in the field of cloud and data engineering.s.
 ---

 ## 🚀 About Me